Skip to main content

 A gamer sits in a dim room after a long session, victory on the screen, but the room shows neglect and a late-night clock.

 Right then, I gave myself a new main quest: Design a balanced gaming lifestyle that doesn’t suck the joy out of either world.
 No arbitrary “screen time limits” that feel like a punishment.
-No condescending life advice from people who think gaming is a waste.
+No one-size-fits-all advice that ignores your love for gaming.
 I needed a system that rewarded me for leveling up IRL, using the same mechanics my brain already loved.

 That’s when I stopped playing the game the way everyone else told me to, and started building my own skill tree.